Searching for Italy: All the Places Stanley Tucci Went in Season 2

 Tucci also visits Vercelli, known for its rice production and risotto, and the neighboring region of Valle d’Aosta, a picturesque valley below the Alps.

 Bicerin.
 Tucci begins the Piemonte episode drinking a bicerin, a mocha-like coffee beverage invented in Turin.
 The sweet drink takes advantage of two ingredients that the Torinese, by way of the Savoy royal family, introduced to Italy—coffee and chocolate—and tops them with cream.
-Tucci made a stop at Caffè al Bicerin (reviews), founded in 1763.
-You can read a little bit about Turin’s famous coffee drink here.
+Tucci made a stop at Caffè al Bicerin, founded in 1763.
+Read more about Turin’s famous coffee drink.

-Ristorante del Cambio (reviews).
+Ristorante del Cambio.
 Right across the street from Italy’s first parliament building (Palazzo Carignano) sits Ristorante Del Cambio, Turin’s oldest restaurant, founded in 1757.
 The favorite restaurant of Italy’s first prime minister Camillo Benso Conte di Cavour, Ristorante del Cambio displays a plaque above the table where Cavour would hold court when he wasn’t at parliament.
-(You can learn more about Cavour and the history of Italian unification at the Museo del Risorgimento (reviews), located inside Palazzo Carignano.)
+(You can learn more about Cavour and the history of Italian unification at the Museo del Risorgimento, located inside Palazzo Carignano.)

 Del Cambio has one Michelin star thanks to chef Matteo Baronetto, who likes to combine classic French and Italian flavors—a common pairing for Piedmont, given its geography.
 Chef Baronetto serves Tucci foie gras accompanied by sautéed cavolo nero (black cabbage).
 Later, he serves Tucci two versions (traditional and modern) of Finanziera, a “rough stew” made with offal.
 It was a favorite dish of Cavour and is the dish that Del Cambio is known for.